 Q: I've fitted braided lines/a new master cylinder to my bike but my brakes still feel spongy!?

 A: The likelihood is that there is air in your brake fluid, or one or more of your caliper pistons is stuck.

 Q: I had my calipers rebuilt not long ago, but they seem as bad as they were before....

 A: The original calipers on many bikes are made by Tokico, as a general rule, we have found that once they have perished to the point of pushing the seals out or suffering sticky pistons, they are very likely to do it again in very little time.
 This is normally due to the lack of sufficient corrosion proofing in the grooves that hold the seals, the alloy oxidises creating aluminium oxide (white powder gunk) that pushes on the seals trapping the pistons.
-Equally, the distance between the piston edge and caliper is relatively large (by comparison to the Nissin's and Brembo's) this can lead to the pistons moving off centre and getting stuck.
+Equally, the distance between the piston edge and caliper is relatively large (by comparison to the Nissin's) this can lead to the pistons moving off centre and getting stuck.